 Squamish is located in prime bear habitat.
 Bears are active from March through to December, but some may not hibernate if they find non-natural food sources.
 While conflict encounters are uncommon, it is important to be alert and aware.
 Click on the image to view the WildSafeBC black bear brochure.

 Bears are attracted into our neighbourhoods because of available non-natural food like garbage and fruit.
 We can reduce the potential for human-bear conflict by simply managing attractants.
 Our neighbourhoods must be porous to wildlife activity.
 This means ensuring that wildlife can move through our community without being attracted to non-natural food.
-We don't want to invite wildlife to stop and stay.
+We do not want to invite wildlife to stop and stay.

 Bears are opportunistic omnivores and will return time and time again to a readily available food source.
 However, if the attractant is secured or removed, the bear will move on.